 We believe that school lunches should be memorable for the right reasons and we love to get involved with school topics and have themed lunches when possible.

-At lunchtimes, the children are served their meals by Tracy the cook and are looked after by our fabulous team of lunchtime supervisors together with on-duty teaching staff.
+At lunchtimes, the children are served their meals by Anthony the cook and are looked after by our fabulous team of lunchtime supervisors together with on-duty teaching staff.
 They make sure that the children are well cared for and get the most out of their lunch time.

 School meals are free of charge for pupils in Reception, year 1 and year 2 as part of the government universal free school meals scheme.